simoneb/simoneb.github.com/source/_posts/2013-04-21-labeling-trees-exercise-2.markdown

 ---
 layout: post
 title: "Labeling Trees - Exercise 2"
-date: 2013-04-13 01:28
+date: 2013-04-21 01:07
 comments: true
 categories:
 tags: monads
 ---

 In the [previous post][previous] of this series we did a small improvement to the state monad implementation by generalizing it over the type of the state.
 This is not exactly a requirement for labeling trees as the state can be simply an integer, but it's a more natural choice now that we tackle the second exercise.

 > Go from labeling a tree to doing a constrained
 > container computation, as in WPF.
 Give everything a
 > bounding box, and size subtrees to fit inside their
 > parents, recursively.

 As you know the exercises come without any solution, so let's try to understand what we need to do here.
-Because we're talking about binary trees let's assume that the requirement is to perform the constrained container computation based on containers which have two children, and each child can either be another container or a terminal element, like a text block.
+Because we're talking about binary trees let's assume that the requirement is to perform the constrained container computation based on containers with two children, where each child can either be another container or a terminal element, like a text block.

-Translating it to WPF as mentioned in the assignment we can represent it as a `Grid` with two rows and a single column.
-Each row can contain either another grid with the same characteristics or a `TextBlock`.
-The layout characteristics of a grid match exactly the solution to the problem we're asked to solve, as child elements of grid cells expand to match the size of their parent.
+By translating it to WPF as suggested in the assignment we can represent a branch as a `Grid` with two rows and a single column.
+Each row's unique cell can contain either another grid with the same characteristics or a `TextBlock`.
+The layout features of a grid match exactly the solution to the problem we're asked to solve, as child elements of grid cells expand to match the size of their parent.

-The analogy with binary trees is therefore straightforward: branches translate to grid cells and leaves translate to the cell's child, for simplicity a block of text.

 Starting with the same simple tree we used as a sample throughout the series: